 7. You have no work–life balance

-It’s Millennials who experience most struggles at work with their work-life balance, according to EY’s Global Generations survey (PDF).
-The same survey found that Millennials had made or were open to making sacrifices to cope with both work and their family/ personal responsibilities.
+It’s Millennials who experience most struggles at work with their work–life balance, according to EY’s Global Generations survey (PDF).
+The same survey found that Millennials had made or were open to making sacrifices to cope with both work and their family or personal responsibilities.

-Meanwhile, a US survey of full-time employees in large organisations found that three-quarters of female millennial caregivers experience high stress levels.
-The most popular solutions to reduce stress were the ability to work from home, stress management, medication sessions and a pet-friendly workplace for women and recreational events for men.
+Meanwhile, a US survey of full-time employees in large organizations found that three-quarters of female Millennial caregivers experience high stress levels.
+The most popular solutions to reduce stress were the ability to work from home, stress management, medication sessions, and a pet-friendly workplace for women and recreational events for men.

 Work has got harder.
-Routinely, people are working longer hours for less financial reward.
-Consider developing ideas with your colleagues to improve work-life balance for everyone.
+People are routinely working longer hours for less financial reward.
+Consider developing ideas with your colleagues to improve work–life balance for everyone.
 Can you work from home from time to time?
 There is much evidence to show that working from home improves productivity for many employees.

 8. You’re struggling with working remotely

 Whether you’ve been working remotely for years or have just started, you may find it a challenge at times.
-One survey on remote work found that employees working from home struggled most with loneliness and collaboration and communication.
-On the employer side, the Society for Human Resource Management in the USA surveyed HR professionals and found that 71% of employers were struggling to adjust to remote work.
+One survey on remote work found that employees working from home struggled most with loneliness, collaboration and communication.
+On the employer side, the Society for Human Resource Management surveyed HR professionals and found that 71% of employers were struggling to adjust to remote work.

-If you work for an organisation in which all employees work remotely, often in different time zones, make the best use of communication tools.
-Is there one day/time when all employees are online and can have an informal meet-up, for example?
+If you work for an organization in which all employees work remotely, often in different time zones, make the best use of communication tools.
+Is there one day or time when all employees are online and can have an informal meet-up, for example?